eosnetworkfoundation/docs/docs/20_smart-contracts/20_advanced_concepts/1_action-types.md

 return type by default.

-## Notifiable Actions
+## Event Receivers

-Notifiable actions are actions that will be called when another action tags your contract as a recipient.
+Event Receivers are not actions, but rather functions that will be called when another action tags your contract as a recipient.
 This is useful for tracking other smart contracts, such as token transfers.

 Below are two contracts, one which is sending an event, and one which is catching it.